unknownue/vulkan-tutorial-rust/README.md

 ## Status

 Vulkan is quit hard.
-All examples on official websize have been finished. :beers:
+All examples on official website have been finished. :beers:

-This repository will maintain when the websize updates.
+This repository will maintain when the website updates.

 ## Usage